Myanmar Fast Facts

 September 5, 2007 - Soldiers' gunfire breaks up a monk protest in Pakokku.

-September 22, 2007 - In her first public appearance in over four years, Aung San Suu Kyi greets monks as they march past her house in Yangon.
+September 22, 2007 - In her first public appearance in over four years, Suu Kyi greets monks as they march past her house in Yangon.

 September 24, 2007 - Buddhist monks lead about 100,000 in the largest anti-government demonstrations since 1988.